 With this year being the first year we felt we truly had this whole “working from home” thing down utilizing schedules, we decided it was time to focus on our health and well-being.
 That is where Weight Watchers has come into play.

 We officially started on 2/10/18.
-My husband and I both hovering around 200 lbs.
+My husband and I were both hovering around 200 lbs.
+Shortly after our first weigh in and first intial 10 pound weightloss, I found out I was pregnant with our third child.

 10 Things I Learned My First Week with Weight Watchers